marcus-at-localhost/docs/atrocore/developer-guide/rest-api.md

 The path to the API in AtroCore is: `/api/v1/`.
 Only this path can be used for your API requests.

-> It's recommended to create a **separate API user** with specific rights (configure and assign a role to him) and use this user for API calls.
+> We recommend to create a **separate API user** with specific rights (configure and assign a role to him) and use this user for API calls.

 ## REST API documentation
 REST API documentation is generated for each project automatically, based on your configurations and modules you are using.